assaf/zombie/doc/API.md

     })

-Note that even in this mode the browser won't wait forever, but complete when there are no events to wait for, or give up after 5 seconds of waiting.
+Even with completion function, the browser won't wait forever.
+It will complete as soon as it determines there are no more events to wait for, or after 5 seconds of waiting.

 You can also call `wait` with no callback and simply listen to the `done` and `error` events getting fired.